HOME

 Notes:

-• no immigration listed for elizabeth on ancestry
+• No immigration listed for Elizabeth on ancestry

 • Samuel and Mary Ann Land did not have any children named Elizabeth

-6. Charles Lewis Land (1852-?) and Hannah Gomersal
+7. Charles Lewis Land (1852-1942), Hannah Gomersal and Eleanor Swire Shuttleworth

 Civil Record: Charles Lewis Land, the son of John Land, cloth drawer, and Mary Land, formerly Dyson, was born on May 24, 1852, Westgate Common, Thornes.
 The birth was reported by John Land, father.